TheRedXD/TheRedXD/README.md

 ### Hello there 👋
 I'm `TheRed`, on GitHub known as `TheRedXD`!
 I'm a DevOps Engineer and Music producer.
 Have been developing for nearly 8 years.
 Producing music for 3 years.
-From Lithuania. <span style="background-color:#aa5cff;color:white;padding-left:5px;padding-right:5px;border-radius:5px;">Pretty sick, eh?</span>
+From Lithuania. <span style="background-color:#aa5cff;color:white;padding-left:5px;padding-right:5px;border-radius:5px;"></span>

 <!--
 **TheRedXD/TheRedXD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.